Drakunovu/csbase/README.md

 Edit with a text editor the files "server.cfg" and "game.cfg" These files comes in Spanish by default, change the hostname, rcon password and everything you want.

-Open a Screen with: "screen -S CSBase2020"
+Open a screen with: "screen -S CSBase2020"
 You can change the "CSBase2020" to a name you prefer onto the Screen Open the server with: "./hlds_run -game cstrike -ip 127.0.0.1 -port 27015 -pingboost 3" You can change as always the IP and the Port